by John Schachter, EA

 Business Interruption Insurance

 Your insurance policy might, but probably won’t, cover losses due to the COVID-19 pandemic.
 It’s worth reviewing the policy, especially if you suffered damage or loss of property.
+If the insurance company turns you down, consider getting a lawyer’s advice.
+Insurers are famous for reading contracts their way to avoid paying out.
 Some states, including Massachusetts and New Jersey, are considering legislation to force insurers to pay claims.
 The states will reimburse the insurers.

 Layoffs & Unemployment